-"workinsight.org is not-for-profit and is structured as a Charitable Incorporated Organisation (CIO).
-We are in the process of registering as a charity.
+"workinsight.org is not-for-profit and is structured as a Charitable Incorporated Organisation (CIO) and are a registered charity.
 We are currently working on a pilot before we design and build the digital platform and are looking for a small number of employers as well as schools and colleges to take part.
 Our aim is to provide occupational and educational and opportunities for all regardless of an individual’s socio-economic background or personal disadvantage, their academic ability, race, gender, disability, sexuality or religion." - read more

 If you would like to donate to the project, please click the button below.Donate

 The workinsight.org model has evolved from both the professional experience and the personal experience of the team and their teenage children.
 We believe that every young person should have access to multiple work place experiences without traditional selection processes that consciously, or unconsciously, result in barriers to entry based on socio-economic background, historic academic record, race, gender, disability, sexuality, religion or even just questionable fashion sense.

 Young people deserve work place experiences to enable them to make better informed decisions about their choices of qualifications, internships, employment, careers, training, education or apprenticeships.
 There is strong evidence that the employment outcomes of those that have had access to the work place and employers more than once is significantly enhanced.
 Access to the work place should not just be available to those with the right support, school or social networks.
 Social mobility has stagnated and talent is not being allowed to find its root and blossom.
 Aspiration and access needs to be increased to provide opportunity for all.